pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

 | `-u, --url <url>`               | URL         | Loads a pact from a URL resource                                                                                     |
 | `-d, --dir <dir>`               | Directory   | Loads all the pacts from the given directory                                                                         |
 | `-b, --broker-url <broker-url>` | Pact Broker | Loads all the pacts for the provider from the pact broker.
 Requires the `-n, --provider-name <provider-name>` option |

+#### Verifying a Pact via a webhook callback

+The Pact Broker allows for Pacts to be verified via a callback that supplies the URL to the Pact to verify.
+To verify just the Pact from the webhook call, use the `--webhook-callback-url` set to the supplied URL in conjunction with the `--broker-url` option.

 ### Provider Options